traefik/oci-traefiklabs-stacks/README.md

    - click on Back
    - on the newly created version > right menu > Mark As Default > OK
    - Submit
+7. go to Listings > Submitted, for each click on Publish